 We supported six potential solutions to some of our sector's trickiest challenges. |

 We’ve been working with Mental Health Research Canada to bridge the gap between research and practice by creating opportunities for community-based child and youth mental health agencies and academic researchers to work together to improve child and youth mental health and addictions services in Ontario.
 Our impact grants provide up to $100,000 for practical research or projects that have the potential to impact service quality and access.
 Each round of funding has a specific theme, based on timely priorities.
-Our post-doctoral fellowships provide $60,000 to enable some of Ontario’s brightest researchers to engage in innovative and impactful research and strengthen relationships with agencies.

 Northern communities (2021) |